msubhransu/matrix-sqrt/README.md

 This repository contains Python and Matlab code for computing the matrix square root (ZZ = A) and its gradient using various techniques on the GPU.
 For the forward computation (the square root of a matrix), SVD and iterative methods are implemented.
 For the backward computation (the gradient of the square root) matrix backprop, Lyapunov solver using SVD, autograd via the forward iterative method, and Lyapunov solver using iterative methods are implemented.

 These implementations offer different numerical accuracy, memory overhead, and speed tradeoffs.
-See the run for the python code below as an example.
+See the output of the  python code below as an example.
 In general the batch-mode versions of the iterative forward and backward methods are an order of magnitude faster than SVD-based methods.
 We used these methods in our "improved bilinear pooling" paper.
 Please cite this if you use this code:

 	@inproceedings{lin17improved,